 About the Center for Lighting Enabled Systems & Applications (LESA)

 LESA is a global leader in developing advanced lighting applications in healthcare, horticulture, wireless communications, building energy efficiency and cognitive systems.
-Funded primarily by the National Science Foundation (NSF) through the ERC program, LESA is an interdisciplinary, multi-university center developing “Smart Lighting Systems that See and Think™”.
+Funded primarily by the National Science Foundation (NSF) through the ERC program, LESA is an interdisciplinary, multi-university center developing “Smart Lighting Systems that Think™”.
 The Center integrates academic, industrial, and government expertise in partnerships to produce transformational IoT enabled lighting systems that combine digitized LED lighting, new sensing networks and advanced controls to create powerful, new services that improve human health and wellbeing.
 The center’s strong interdisciplinary training produces exceptionally well trained engineering graduates who are adept at innovation and primed for leadership in the global economy.
 LESA is headquartered at Rensselaer Polytechnic Institute in Troy, NY, and partners with Boston University, The University of New Mexico, and Thomas Jefferson University, along with dozens of global industry members to achieve its objectives. http://lesa.rpi.edu

 About Rensselaer Polytechnic Institute